muratk5n/thirdwave/en/README.md

 ---

 I read one kid saved himself during a shooting by playing dead.
 Forget fortifying schools, arming teachers; learn to play dead.
-That seems to be a key skill.
+That is the key skill.

 ---